2014 Gaza War: Efforts to reconstruct Gaza

 An international conference took place on 12 October 2014 in Cairo, where donors pledged US$5.4 billion to the Palestinians with half of that sum being "dedicated" to the reconstruction of Gaza, which was more than the US$4 billion Abbas first sought.
 Japan pledged US$100 million in January 2015.
 The EU pledged €450 million to rebuilding Gaza.

 As of 1 February 2015, only US$125 million of the $2.7 billion for reconstruction had been paid out, while tens of thousands of Gazans were still homeless.
 In February 2015, 30 international aid organizations including UNRWA, the World Health Organization as well as NGOs such as Oxfam, ActionAid and Save the Children International released a statement saying that: "we are alarmed by the limited progress in rebuilding the lives of those affected and tackling the root causes of the conflict."
 They stated that "Israel, as the occupying power, is the main duty bearer and must comply with its obligations under international law.
 In particular, it must fully lift the blockade within the framework of United Nations Security Council Resolution 1860 (2009)".
 Catherine Weibel, UNICEF's Communication Chief in Jerusalem said: "Four infants died from complications caused by the bitter cold in Gaza in January...
 All were from families whose houses were destroyed during the last conflict and were living in extremely dire conditions."

 Only one percent of the needed building material had been delivered.
-The mechanism agreed between Hamas and the Palestinian Authority, meant to allow delivery of such material, have not worked.
+The mechanism agreed between Hamas and the Palestinian Authority, meant to allow delivery of such material, has not worked.

 Hamas spokesman blamed Israel for causing an electricity crisis.
 Israel provided 50,000 liters of fuel for generators running during blackouts and repaired three power lines damaged during storms within a week.

 On 15 September 2014, a Fatah spokesperson accused Hamas of misappropriating US$700 million of funds intended to rebuild Gaza.
 On 6 January Hamas spokesperson said that Palestinian national consensus government ministers admitted redirecting rebuilding funds to PNA budget.
 Israel's military estimated that 20% of cement and steel allowed by Israel to be delivered to Gaza for the reconstruction efforts were taken by Hamas.
 Arne Gericke, a member of the European Parliament said "It would sicken most [European] taxpayers to know that the EU itself could be directly contributing to the tragic cycle of violence".